vitek-karas/linker/src/linker/Linker.Analysis/README.md

 -d testapps/console/out:       Tells the linker where to find the dependencies of the application.
 --skip-unresolved:             Continue when encountering unresolved dependencies.
 --ignore-descriptors true:     Don't root types/members specified in embedded .xml descriptors.
 Use this option to see only what is kept by the linker's analysis.
---verbose:                     Output extra info to stdout, such as the methods with unanalyzed reflection patterns.
+--verbose:                     Output extra info to stdout, such as the action taken per assembly.
 --used-attrs-only true:        Only keep custom attributes when the attribute type is referenced.
 (Otherwise this keeps all custom attributes on kept types).
 --out testapps/console/linked: Output the linked app into the specified directory.
 ```